Marshall-Kesti/marshallkesti.github.io/index.md

 During the time of this project, I was being mentored by a full time trader.
 One of the processes that he was educating me on was backtesting.
 This involves collecting trades that meet your specficed critera from a stock that you are intrested in trading.
 At first collecting the trades was educative and fascinating, although, after the hundreth some I decided to reallocate my time to finding a more efficent way to quickly and accuratly collected the desired data.

+### Note

+Due to this project involving information not obtainble by the general public, broad terms will be used in place of specfic terms throughout the project (especially within the code).

 ### Process

 In order to begin writing the code for this project, I needed to make sure that I was able to define the patterns that I wanted Python to uncover.
 I did this by grabbing a piece of scratch paper and jotting down the terms.
 Then, I established my main objective for the project... to create a simple system that could detect the relationships between numbers.